ClementRivaille/godot-simple-sampler/README.md

 There are surely plenty other places where you can find or purchase great sound samples.
 You can also make your own!
 As you've seen, you don't actually need a lot of them to make a sampler.
 So you can use the musical tool of your choice, play a bunch of notes, and make your own sample files!

-Also, you can save and share your own samplers between projects (or even users!), either by saving _NoteSample_ resources, or a Godot scene with a _Sampler_ or _Multisampler_ as root.
+Also, you can save and share your own samplers between projects (or even users!), either by saving _NoteSample_ resources, or a Godot scene with a _Sampler_ or _SamplerInstrument_ as root.